 Richard watched him leave calmly.
 “Doubt it,” he said as he went back to eating.

 Finishing his lunch, he sat quietly watching the street and his fellow customers as he thought about what his brother had said.
-He knew the California Resistance was working hand-in-hand with the American Government.
+He knew the California Resistance was working hand-in-hand with the U.S. Government.
 He also knew that Washington was afraid to bomb its own citizens.

 Maybe he should do something, he thought.
 But exactly what he should do was the question.
 Even though his speed was amazing, there was no way could he stand up to the Manhunter from Mars in a pitched fight.